Wolfgang with spectacled cobra

 Postgraduate Project Opportunities

-I am interested in supervising postgraduate students in a range of topics in herpetology and toxinology, in particular:
+I am interested in supervising postgraduate students in a range of topics in herpetology and toxinology.
+Much of my current work is based on the use of genomic approaches to answer questions relating to topics such as:

 • Conservation genomics of European vipers